bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

 Only skip property configuration when the value cannot be expressed safely or clearly in properties, has no sensible global default, or would require complex object construction that belongs in Java code.
 Document the reason in the implementing issue or PR.

-- **ConfigLoader**: Add a new entry to the `Property` enum.
+- **Property Identifier**: Add a new entry to `ConfigLoader.Property` using the canonical public key.
-- **Data Resolution**: Ensure the new property is used in `EmailGovernanceImpl`, the Mailer builder/config object, or wherever defaults are applied.
+- **Typed Resolution**: Register the property in `PropertySchema`, then read it from the injected `SimpleJavaMailConfig` snapshot in `EmailGovernanceImpl`, the Mailer builder/config object, or wherever defaults are applied.
+Do not add a static read or a second parser.
+- **Factory Propagation**: Prove that builders from `SimpleJavaMail.withConfig(config)` retain the snapshot through copy, reply, conversion, Session creation, governance, and any applicable optional-module route.
-- **Spring Mapping**: If the property belongs to the public configuration surface, add the corresponding Spring property and map it through `SimpleJavaMailSpringSupport`.
+- **Spring Mapping**: If the property belongs to the public configuration surface, make `SimpleJavaMailSpringSupport` expose its canonical value through the context-local snapshot.
+Spring's `Environment` remains the source of precedence and placeholder resolution.
 - **Dynamic Property Collections**: For collection-style namespaces such as `simplejavamail.defaults.connectionpool.clusters.*`, keep parsing and validation centralized in `ConfigLoader`.
 Spring support should forward the whole namespace into `ConfigLoader` and Spring Boot metadata should describe the nested shape, rather than duplicating alias/key resolution.

 ## 9. Verification Surface Areas